Westar Energy Missouri assistance programs.

 Customers in Missouri facing a financial hardship or emergency may be able to get help from Westar Energy.
 The company offers families a few different options when it comes to paying their heating and utility bills.
-If you live in Missouri and have been impacted by these difficult economic conditions or an unexpected job loss, call Westar for help.
+Find details below on payment plans, utility disconnection programs, government grants to pay utility and more below.
+If you live in Missouri and have been impacted by difficult economic conditions or an unexpected job loss, call Westar for help.

 Not only do they offer payment plans or direct financial aid, but Westar Energy also offers assistance and guidance in budgeting and conserving energy.
 These can help people save money.
 Or get referrals to resources or government benefits that can provide assistance in your time of need.